thinkmoney current account review

-One of the first digital-only banking companies, thinkmoney focuses on helping people who have poor credit or struggle with day-to-day money management.
+One of the first digital-only banking providers, thinkmoney focuses on helping people who have poor credit or struggle with day-to-day money management.

 This review looks at thinkmoney’s current account, its features, fees, pros and cons.
-If you’re looking for thinkmoney’s credit card instead, we’ve got that covered too.
+If you’re looking for thinkmoney’s credit card instead, we’ve got that covered in our separate guide too.

 thinkmoney is a digital banking app that offers all the features of a current account.

 The company was founded in 2001, when today’s most popular challenger banks such as Monzo and Starling were still miles away from happening.

 thinkmoney’s goal is to help people improve their money management practices and pay their bills on time to avoid being charged late payment fees by the companies they owe. thinkmoney is also about allowing more people to access banking services, and its products are most suitable for consumers with poor credit scores.
 You can check your current credit score here.

 thinkmoney offers a digital-only current account.
 You can sign up for it from the thinkmoney website without having to get a credit check.
 Here’s what you’ll get if you do decide to apply: